Inverse Scaling in Test-Time Compute: Experimental Setup: Scaling Test-Time Compute

 \looseness-1 Our study focuses on \textit{sequential scaling}, where models generate longer reasoning traces before arriving at an answer~\citep{wei2022chain, kojima2022large, snell2024scaling}.
 This approach has become the dominant test-time compute scaling paradigm for improving model capabilities~\citep{jaech2024openai, muennighoff2025s1}.

-\looseness-1 \paragraph{Controlled vs. natural reasoning budgets.} To examine the trend in test-time sequential scaling, we employ two setups: \textit{controlled overthinking} and \textit{natural overthinking} setups.
+\looseness-1 \textbf{Controlled vs. natural reasoning budgets.} To examine the trend in test-time sequential scaling, we employ two setups: \textit{controlled overthinking} and \textit{natural overthinking} setups.
 These setups distinguish whether performance degradation occurs when models are forced to reason longer (controlled) versus when they naturally generate extended reasoning (natural).

-In the \textit{controlled overthinking} setup, we control reasoning length via prompting with keywords (\ie ``don't think'', ``think'', ``think harder'', and ``ultrathink''---inspired by Claude Code documentation~\citep{claudecode}) combined with specified reasoning budgets.
+\looseness-1 In the \textit{controlled overthinking} setup, we control reasoning length via prompting with keywords (\ie ``don't think'', ``think'', ``think harder'', and ``ultrathink''---inspired by Claude Code documentation~\citep{claudecode}) combined with specified reasoning budgets.
 For Claude and open-weight models, we specify an integer denoting the maximum number of tokens the model should use to reason (\eg ``0'', ``1,024'', ``2,048'', ``4,096''), while for o-series models, we use their built-in budget levels (\ie ``low'', ``medium'', ``high'').
 We prompt all models using the same system prompt for the thinking mode (See ~\cref{appx:technical_details_forced_token_budget_prompt}).
 To measure performance without extended reasoning, we turn off thinking mode for Claude models and prefill empty thinking tags (\ie \texttt{<think></think>}) for open-weight models like DeepSeek R1.
-OpenAI o-series models do not provide an option to disable thinking, so we only analyze scaling trends across their ``low'', ``medium'', and ``high'' reasoning settings.
-Our results in \cref{fig:forced_reasoning_budget} show a modest positive correlation between the requested budget and reasoning length, which is sufficient to induce the cases of overthinking central to our study.
+OpenAI o-series models do not provide an option to disable thinking, so we only analyze scaling trends across their ``low'', ``medium'', and ``high'' reasoning settings. \cref{fig:forced_reasoning_budget} shows that models generate different token counts from identical \textit{controlled overthinking} prompts, but all models generate more tokens as we request more reasoning budget, which is sufficient to induce the cases of overthinking central to our study.
 When analyzing results, we plot performance metrics (\eg accuracy) versus the average actual reasoning length bucketed by requested reasoning budget.

 \looseness-1 In the \textit{natural overthinking} setup, we prompt models to analyze problems step-by-step without any explicit mention of reasoning budgets, allowing them to naturally determine their reasoning length.
 This setup eliminates potential confounders introduced by explicit reasoning budget instructions employed in our \textit{controlled overthinking} setup.
 For analysis, we sample five responses per question, rank them by reasoning length, and plot accuracy for each rank across all questions.